Ensure Pixel-Perfect Apps with Visual End-to-End Testing

 E2E testing aims to replicate real user behaviors and workflows within the application.
 For example, a typical E2E test might involve simulating a user logging in, browsing products, adding items to a cart, completing the checkout process, and receiving a confirmation email.
 This process helps validate not only the functionality of individual features but also the interactions and dependencies between them.
 The purpose is to identify any potential issues that could impact the user experience, such as broken links, incorrect data processing, or performance bottlenecks.
 By catching these issues early on, E2E testing helps reduce the risk of releasing software with critical defects, ultimately saving time and resources.

-Integrating End-to-End Testing into the Software Development Lifecycle
+Integrating End-to-End Testing in Your Development Cycle

 E2E testing is an integral part of the software development lifecycle (SDLC), typically performed after unit and integration testing.
 The process involves several key steps, including defining clear testing objectives, designing realistic test cases that cover critical user journeys, setting up the necessary test environments, and selecting appropriate testing tools.